 Have you heard of shou-sugi-ban a.k.a yakisugi-ita?
 Even if you haven't heard of this woodworking technique, you've probably seen it on television design shows or in high-end magazines.
 Designers are in love with the rich look of wood that has received this treatment.
 This Japanese technique of charring wood beautifies and preserves it, as well as making it more fire resistant.

 Yes, you read that right: charring wood with fire makes it more resistant to fire!
 As anyone who has tried to light the leftover wood from a previous campfire knows, it's really hard to get that fire started.
 Charred wood just doesn't want to burn!
 This makes it hard on campers but is a boon for homeowners.
 Not only does this charred wood resist flames, but it also resists UV rays, rot, and insects.
 It also lasts for decades longer than painted or stained wood—with less maintenance.

-Side your house with shou-sugi-ban, use it as a feature wall inside or out, or build amazing furniture or accessories with it.
-However you choose to use it, this ancient technique will add a touch of thoroughly modern beauty to your home!
-Contact us selection of sustainably sourced reclaimed wood in a variety of finishes—including both dark and light shou-sugi-ban!
+Use shou-sugi-ban as exterior siding, for a feature wall, or build amazing furniture or accessories with it.
+However you choose to use it, this ancient technique will add a touch of timeless beauty to your home.